-- In class tomorrow, Wednesday, June 22 - Covers CH21.1 through what we cover in class today + appendix - Bring your calculator but DO NOT input formula into it! - Cell phones or any types of computers cannot replace a calculator! - BYOF: You may bring a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants for the quiz - No derivations, word definitions or solutions of any problems! - No additional formulae or values of constants will be provided!
+- In class this Wednesday, Oct.
+18 - Covers CH21.1 through what we cover in class today + Appendix - Bring your calculator but DO NOT input formula into it! - Cell phones or any types of computers cannot replace a calculator! - BYOF: You may bring a one 8.5x11.5 sheet (front and back) of handwritten formulae and values of constants - No derivations, word definitions or solutions of any kind! - No additional formulae or values of constants will be provided!